-In addition to information about the diet, it offers recipes and meal plans.
+In addition to information about the diet, the book includes recipes and meal plans.

 The book also contains grocery lists and a key to help you easily identify recipes that suit your specific dietary needs.

-Maya Krampf operates a wildly popular keto recipe blog called Wholesome Yum.
+Maya Krampf operates the wildly popular keto recipe blog Wholesome Yum.
 In “The Wholesome Yum Easy Keto Cookbook,” she shares family-friendly recipes that require 10 or fewer ingredients and are easy and quick to prepare.

 Examples include keto-friendly garlic breadsticks and chicken fingers.

-The book has over 1,800 Amazon reviews averaging 4.8 out of 5 stars.
+The book has more than 6,000 Amazon reviews and an average rating of 4.8 out of 5 stars.

 Carolyn Ketchum runs a successful low carb recipe blog called All Day I Dream About Food.

-This book, “The Ultimate Guide to Keto Baking,” contains over 150 tested keto baking recipes, along with a comprehensive guide to the tools and ingredients you’ll need for making keto-friendly baked goods.
+“The Ultimate Guide to Keto Baking” contains more than 150 tested keto baking recipes, along with a comprehensive guide to the tools and ingredients you’ll need for making keto-friendly baked goods.

-Her book “Simply Keto” contains over 100 recipes, along with meal plans and information about how to follow a keto diet and why it works for weight loss.
-However, note that the author is not a credentialed healthcare professional.
+Her book “Simply Keto” contains more than 100 recipes, along with meal plans and information about how to follow a keto diet and why it works for weight loss.

-The book has over 4,000 Amazon reviews averaging 4.7 out of 5 stars.
+The book has more than 9,000 Amazon reviews and an average rating of 4.6 out of 5 stars.

-Although his book “Fat Chance” isn’t explicitly about the keto diet, it presents research showing the many ways in which sugar and highly processed foods can damage your health.
+Although his book “Metabolical” isn’t explicitly about the keto diet, it presents research showing the many ways in which sugar and highly processed foods can damage your health.

-The book has over 1,500 Amazon reviews averaging 4.6 out of 5 stars.
+The book has more than 1,900 Amazon reviews and an average rating of 4.5 out of 5 stars.

 Nina Teicholz is a health reporter and the executive director of the Nutrition Coalition, a nonprofit organization that strives to ensure the scientific rigor of the Dietary Guidelines for Americans.